yireo/Yireo_Webp2/FAQ.md

 It could be that your transactional email templates are including XML layout handles that suddenly introduce this extensions functionality, while actually adding WebP to emails is a bad idea (because most email clients will not support anything of the like).

 If you encounter such an email, find out which XML layout handle is the cause of this (`{handle layout="foobar"}`).
 Next, create a new XML layout file with that name (`foobar.xml`) and call the `webp_skip` handle from it (`<update handle="webp_skip" />`).
 So this instructs the WebP extension to skip loading itself.

+# error while loading shared libraries: libjpeg.so.8: cannot open shared object file: No such file or directory
+Ask your system administrator to install this library.
+Or ask the system administrator to install WebP support in PHP by upgrading PHP itself to the right version and to include the right PHP modules (like imagemagick).
+Or skip converting WebP images by disabling the setting in our extension and then convert all WebP images by hand.